 Wild Onions and Wild Garlic

-Wild onions and wild garlic are common perennial lawn weeds.
-They are early season weeds that grow faster than the surrounding grass and can be a persistent problem.
+can be a persistent problem.
 Find out how to get rid of them for good.